kilojoules/StandardsMapping/readme.md

 This is a repository of data supporting IEA Task 43's Data Standards Gap Analysis

+The associated report can be accessed here: https://zenodo.org/records/13367815

 This repository contains the following data files:

 - Keywords_Cat.csv: category groups and the associated keyowrds